 More about joins

-As you saw in counting points in polygons example, you do not need to specify keys if you want to perform join based on geographical locations between two geo files.
+From the “Count points in polygons with Mapshaper” section of this chapter, you should recall that you do not need to specify keys if you want to perform join based on geographical locations between two geospatial layers (one being points, the other is polygons).
 If one of your files is a CSV, you need keys.

 If you don’t have a CSV table that matches the columns in your boundary map data, you can easily create one.
 Upload the boundary map to Mapshaper, and export in CSV format.
 Open the downloaded file in any spreadsheet tool.
 To match data columns in the CSV spreadsheet, use the VLOOKUP function.